dot-do/startups.do/README.md

-# startups.do Business-as-Code
+# Startups.do

+Transform AI startup creation with `.do` and Business-as-Code.

+---

-Transform AI startup creation into code. startups.do generates, evaluates, and assembles startups from Occupations and NAICS-coded opportunities using Functions, Workflows, and Agents.
+`Startups.do` generates, evaluates, and assembles startups from Industries and Occupations to uncover AI Service business opportunities using Functions, Workflows, and Agents.

 - Vision: Business-as-Code (define the business as code; generate the rest with AI)
 - Output: MDX-driven startup sites in `startups/{name}.mdx` backed by YAML frontmatter
 - Engine: AI workflows that research, score, design, and build startup artifacts
 - Automation: Assign implementation to Devin via the Devin API and generate slides

 Links:
 - See ROADMAP: ./ROADMAP.md